Frequently Asked Questions

 Should I renovate or rebuild?

-This is a great question and one we hear lots!
-As such, we have written a short piece with three simple questions that will you help you make this important decision.
+This is a great question and one we hear frequently!
+In response, we have written a short piece with three simple questions that will you assist you in making this important decision.
 You can read it here.

 I’d like to speak to you about my project.
 What’s my first step?
 And then what happens?

-If after this initial conversation it sounds like we could add value to your project we will arrange a Zoom meeting with you (free of charge).
 This introductory meeting is about getting to know you, listening to you and hearing about your goals, hopes (and fears) for the project.
-We can also spend time talking about the process of working with an architect and the value we can bring.
+We can also discuss the process of working with an architect and the value we can bring.
 If we seem like a good fit for each other, we will then use the information you have shared to tailor a Proposal for Services for you.

-We will email the proposal to you and then meet again (preferably in person and at the site) to present it to you.
-Here we run through the proposal, answer your questions and show you a real-life example of the architectural journey and deliverables for each stage.
-We find clients love this presentation and it really helps to paint the picture of how a project is revealed and what to expect.
+We will email a considered proposal of services to you and then meet again, preferably in person and at the site to present it to you.
+Here, we run through the proposal, answer your questions and show you a real life example of the architectural journey and deliverables for each stage.
+We find that our clients love this presentation as it really helps them to understand how a project is revealed and what to expect on the journey.

 After the presentation we encourage you to call some of our previous clients and builders we work with to hear about their experiences and the quality of our work.
-You may like to visit a previous project with us too.
+We can also arrange a visit to a completed Bower Home.

-Choosing your architect is a big decision and we encourage you to do all the research and exploration you need to to feel confident in your choice.
+Choosing your architect is a big decision and we encourage you to do all the research and exploration you need, to feel confident in your choice.